kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 ###### Are there any tests for feature enablement/disablement?

-Objects with the API additions introduced in the KEP are never written by Kubernetes components themselves.
-They are written by 3rd-party drivers.
-However, the scheduler does consume these objects and track information from them in order to make scheduling decisions.

-Unit tests will be written in the scheduler to verify that enabling / disabling of the DRAExtendedResource feature gate is non-disruptive to the scheduler.
+Unit tests will be written in the scheduler and kubelet to verify that enabling / disabling of the DRAExtendedResource feature gate is non-disruptive to the scheduler and kubelet.

 ### Rollout, Upgrade and Rollback Planning